mhaack/mh-site/src/posts/2026-03-15-da-mcp-giving-ai-assistants-direct-access-to-document-authoring.md

 or

-> Show me what changed in this document over the last week.
+> Show me what is in my /drafts folder.

 And it just does it.